-We went to temple in early morning at around 7 o clock when priest were doing the morning prayer, so it was worth visiting the temple during that time.
+We went to the temple in the early morning at around 7 o clock when the priest was doing the morning prayer, so it was worth visiting the temple during that time.
 We took a round around the temple and spend some time listening to the morning prayers.
-The temple was really good and peaceful, one can just go inside temple and take rest in shadows of trees in the garden even if he is not interested in worshiping.
+The temple was really good and peaceful, one can just go inside the temple and take rest in shadows of trees in the garden even if he is not interested in worship.

-Came out of temple and we felt like our trip of thrissur was over as we have visited the main temple and there was nothing much to do in city.
-There were some hill station and a waterfall near by but since we had been to similar places a lot, we decided not to visit them.
+Came out of the temple and we felt like our trip of Thrissur was over as we have visited the main temple and there was nothing much to do in the city.
+There were some hill station and a waterfall nearby but since we had been to similar places a lot, we decided not to visit them.
 We came to our room hoping to leave the Thrissur in evening but meanwhile, Bhishma did some research & we decided to check them out.

 1) Guruvayur temple and Triprayar temple (mentioned in trip adviser among the top places in Thrissur)

-2) Google map showed the area near thrissur mostly covered with paddy filed.
-So we made a route for ourself passing through these paddy filed
+2) Google map showed the area near Thrissur mostly covered with paddy filed.
+So we made a route for ourself passing through this paddy field

 After some rest in afternoon, we started in evening for Guruvayur temple.
-I was riding bike while Bhishma was navigating us.
-Google didn’t suggested the route we took but still we went on that route.
-First attempt to go against the google map was failed when we were riding next to river and suddenly we reached a dead end of the route .
+I was riding the bike while Bhishma was navigating us.
+Google didn’t suggest the route we took but still, we went on that route.
+First attempt to go against the google map was failed when we were riding next to the river and suddenly we reached a dead end of the route.
 We asked local and they suggested us to take our bike through the stairs which will join the road parallel to the route we took.
-But since we were on the bull (Royal enfield bullet), we decided to follow Google’s road for few kilometers.
+But since we were on the bull (Royal Enfield bullet), we decided to follow Google’s road for few kilometers.

-Again after few kilometers we decided to choose our own route and go against google map and this time it worked really well.
-We just kept on driving through paddy field , small dusty route (no road) passing through paddy field with river on one side and green paddy field on another side.
-When you are on such route , its impossible to resist yourself from taking photographs .
+Again after few kilometers, we decided to choose our own route and go against google map and this time it worked really well.
+We just kept on driving through the paddy field, small dusty route (no road) passing through paddy field with the river on one side and green paddy field on another side.
+When you are on such route, it’s impossible to resist yourself from taking photographs.
 So we took a few breaks for photographs and kept on going without knowing where the route will take us (we just hoped not to find a dead end this time).
-Luckily this time the route took us in right direction.
+Luckily this time the route took us in the right direction.

-Since it was already evening and as per Bhishma’s suggestion we tried another route this time .
+Since it was already evening and as per Bhishma’s suggestion, we tried another route this time.
 This route was on cost passing through Chavakkad beach.
-We didn’t realize the beach will be famous but as we were moving towards the beach, we found lot of local people going towards it (it must be a local hang out place ).
+We didn’t realize the beach will be famous but as we were moving towards the beach, we found a lot of local people going towards it (it must be a local hangout place ).
 As we rode along the beach for few kilometers, we found some festival preparation going on.
 We took a stop and asked the locals and came to know it was preparation for Pooram(The biggest festival of Kerala).
 Main Pooram festival happens in March-April every year but the nearby villages of Kerala start Pooram a month before it.
 We collected more details about it and found that next day they will be holding Pooram processions.
 Our route paid us well.

 We decided to visit Chavakkad again next day and kept moving towards Triprayar temple.
-A few kilometers on road next to beach and we were on highway again .
+A few kilometers on road next to beach and we were on the highway again.
 We reached Triprayar temple at around 6:30pm (it was just after sunset).
-This temple also had chinese structured architect but unlike most temple of south india dedicated to shiva , this temple was decided to lord Ram with a big Hanuman statue on front gate.
-We went inside temple and it was peaceful than Guruvayur temple.
+This temple also had Chinese structured architect but unlike most temples of south India dedicated to Shiva, this temple was decided to Lord Ram with a big Hanuman statue on the front gate.
+We went inside the temple and it was peaceful than Guruvayur temple.
 Spent some peaceful time inside the temple premises and then left for Thrissur

 On our way to Thrissur, we saw a small route lighted with thousands of oil lamps (diya).
-And no one can resist to take a stop after seeing what we saw.
+And no one can resist taking a stop after seeing what we saw.
 We followed the path and entered the temple.
-This temple was also dedicated to Ram I guess and luckily this time some priest were playing musical instruments (Chenda).
-We watched them play and as they were increasing the pace of drum beats, the music became more and more hallucinating .
+This temple was also dedicated to Ram I guess and luckily this time some priest was playing musical instruments (Chenda).
+We watched them play and as they were increasing the pace of drum beats, the music became more and more hallucinating.
 The music & the ceremony was enthralling that we could not move ourself and watched them playing those drums for around half an hour.
-They were playing it continuously and like us everyone was gathered around them without any movement and just enjoying the music.
+They were playing it continuously and like us, everyone was gathered around them without any movement and just enjoying the music.

 We could have listened to that music for as long as they could have played but we finally to move on, reached our hotel and slept early again hoping to see Pooram next day in Chavakkad village.